On safari in Africa – tips on what to pack

 10. Take a water bottle and medicine kit

-Pack your own reusable, non-plastic water bottle.
+Pack your own reusable, non-plastic water bottle if you’re going to be travelling for a while and transferring between a few lodges.
 All lodges have bottled or purified, filtered water so you can fill up as you go and save the environment.
-It’s a good idea to make sure that all medication (particularly codeine, antibiotics etc) is listed by your GP.
+Many of them will supply you with a branded, eco-friendly water bottle that you can refill and keep if you don’t bring your own.
+It’s a good idea to make sure that all medication (particularly codeine, antibiotics etc) is listed by your GP, and pack essentials for remote locations.
+I never go anywhere without tea tree oil and buchu gel and the family’s go-to ‘tummy fixes’.

 Final checklist of essentials: